MomollyWang/three_practice/README.md

 # three_practice

 3D interactive front-end website demo.

 A practice of vite and three.js

 How to open it:

-git clone [this repo]
+- cd three_demo
-npm install
+- npm install
-npm run dev
+- npm run dev